ibreate-data/hello-world/README.md

 # hello-world
-My 1st project - repository is a space used to store ideas, code, date etc
+My 1st project - repository is a space used to store ideas, code, data etc